sonphantrung/AIHubDocs-en/assets/Essentials/Voice Models & How To Search Them.md

 <img src="../searchrvcmodels-img/4.png" alt="image" width="600" height="auto">‎

-‎
+!!!
+NOTES:
 If you need the model as a link instead, use the other methods.
-If it only exists in weights.gg, download the .ZIP & click <u>[here](https://aihubdocs.github.io/en/essentials/how-to-upload-models-to-hugging-face/)</u>.
+But if it only exists in weights.gg, download the .ZIP & upload it to HF.
+Learn more <u>[here](https://aihubdocs.github.io/en/essentials/how-to-upload-models-to-hugging-face/)</u>.

-!!! *What's 'epochs'?*
-Epoch is a unit of measuring the training cycles of a model.
+**Regarding epochs**, 'epoch' is a unit of measuring the training cycles of a model.
 More epochs don't necessarily equal better model.
 Learn more [<u>here</u>](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/).
 !!!